sysgears/apollo-universal-starter-kit/README.md

 running both at the same time, since Expo does not support this.

 ### Running on a device
-You need to install [Expo] app on you Android or iOS device and then you can scan the QR, to start the app on your device.
+You need to install [Expo] app on your Android or iOS device and then you can scan the QR shown in the terminal, to start the app on your device.

 ### Running in a simulator